-- Traumatic Brain Injury—According to the CDC, auto accidents are among the most common causes of traumatic brain injuries in the U.S. The impact from the accident can cause the brain to strike the hard bone of the skull.
+According to the CDC, auto accidents are among the most common causes of traumatic brain injuries in the United States.
+The impact of the accident can cause the brain to strike the hard bone of the skull in a coup-contrecoup injury.
 In turn, this can damage brain structures, tear nerve tissues, and disrupt the brain’s chemical and communication processes.
+Other types of powerful impacts can even tear brain tissue and cause significant, permanent, disabling, and life-threatening injuries.
 A traumatic brain injury can also cause impaired motor function.

 - Pressure injuries resulting from loss of skin sensation